Tenancingo, State of Mexico: Socioeconomics

 Most of the population of the municipality lives in the valley floor, in or near the municipal seat.
 However, small communities can be found at very high elevations such as San José Chalmita and San Antonio Agua Bendita.
 The municipality is poor with 60.2% of the population suffering from either moderate (43.1%) or extreme (17.1%) poverty.
 15.3 percent live in substandard housing and thirty percent live without one or more services such as running water and electricity.
-42.1% percent are considered to have substandard access to nutrition.
+42.1% are considered to have substandard access to nutrition.

 Average years of schooling for residents is 8.1 years, below the state average of 9.1.
 The municipality has 179 educational centers including 69 preschools, 63 primary schools, 33 middle schools, 14 high schools and four vocational schools.
 There are several campuses with higher studies such as the Escuela Central Agrícola de Tenería (est. 1927), the Universidad Autónoma del Estado de México - Centro Universitario UAEM Tenancingo and the Centro Universitario Iberoamericano de Tenancingo.
 There are no educational facilities specifically targeting an indigenous population.

 Major local celebrations include Lunes de Carnaval (when residents elect an "Ugly King") and a procession of silence and passion play during Holy Week.
 The Carnival of Tenancingo was established in 1982.
 Other important dates include Epiphany, the Feria de Jarro on Ash Wednesday and the feast of Our Lady of Mount Carmel (July 16).
 These are popular dates for weddings and confirmation and feature native folk dance, religious services, fireworks, traveling amusement rides as well as local food specialties.
 There are two main ingredients in local cuisine: chayotes, once the main agricultural crop and so important that residents call themselves chayotes, and obispo, a kind of sausage or cold cut.
 Common dishes include chayotes con pipian, tinga (chicken or pork), carnero en salsa and chilacayotes con venas de chile.